 There are plenty of beautiful photographs that extensively cover popular landmarks, buildings, and events.
 Textures is intended to fill in the gaps.

-To look at the world in new ways is the greatest gift of travel.
-I just want to kick-start the idea in people’s heads.
+It’s this view that is part of the aim in Textures.
+To look at the world in new ways is the greatest gift of exposing yourself to new cultures and experiences.

 But some of these are just pretty pictures.

 All shots in this post were made using a Sony A7Rii and Voigtlander 40mm f/1.2